 If you’re looking to go slightly more mid-range you can’t go far wrong with the Yamaha DTX522K Electronic Drum Kit.
 The main draw back is that it has a remote hi-hat pedal (as opposed to a proper hi-hat stand).
 You’ll also need to buy a drum stool and a bass drum pedal.

 The Yamaha DTX532K is a fantastic mid-range drum kit and the kit I normally recommended to my students.
 It’s a 5-piece electronic drum kit with a proper hi-hat stand.

-The above are Amazon Affiliate links.
+The above are Amazon Affiliate links and don’t cost you an extra penny.
 For more information click here.